• Instagram

 How to Make this Recipe

 Dry the duck skin.
-Then add them skin side town to a cast-iron, enameled cast-iron pan, dutch oven, or heavy bottomed stainless steel pan over medium heat.
+Then add them skin side town to a cast-iron, enameled cast-iron pan, dutch oven, or heavy-bottomed stainless steel pan over medium heat.
 You do not need oil because the fat from the legs will become the oil for this dish.
 Season with salt and pepper.
 Cook until browned.

-Raw duck legs in a pot.
+Four raw seasoned duck legs in a large pot.

 Note: You do not need a lid for the pan/pot you choose.
 If you cover the duck while it is cooking, the skin will no longer be crispy.